-- These notes are also available in PDF format. - $\bullet\,$ The R commands are available at this source file.
+- These notes are also available in PDF format. - A file only with the R commands extracted from this document is also available.

+Introduction:

-Introduction The main objectives of this Lab Session are:
+The main objectives of this Lab Session are to:

-- Illustrate some resources available in R packages to deal with spatial data. - Point some relevant issues when dealing with the analysis of spatial data. - Bring some points for discussion through the examples. - Motivate topics which will be discussed during this course.
+- provide some information on the usage of add-on packages in R. - illustrate some resources available in R packages to deal with spatial data. - point out some relevant issues when dealing with the analysis of spatial data. - bring some points for discussion through the examples. - motivate topics which will be discussed during this course.

-To do so we will use a rather arbitrary selection of R packages.
-R resources for spatial statistics are an world on its own within the R project and are currently grouped as one of the CRAN Task Views at:
+To do so we will use a rather arbitrary selection of R packages related to spatial statistics.
+R resources for spatial statistics are an world on its own within the R project and are currently grouped as one of the CRAN Task Views, the so called Spatial Task View about which detailed information can be found at: